aquele-dinho/java-modernizing/docs/GUIDE_SECURITY.md

 - **Expected result:**
   - Readers can navigate the report and identify high-risk components.

+Recommended workflow when reviewing the HTML report:
+- Start at the **Summary** section to see total CVEs by severity.
+- Drill down into **Dependencies** to find:
+  - Libraries with Critical/High CVEs.
+  - Transitive dependencies you might not realize you are using.
+- For each vulnerable dependency, open the CVE details and note:
+  - CVSS score and vector.
+  - Affected versions.
+  - References (vendor advisories, NVD, project issue trackers).

 ---

 ## Section 4 – Suppression File Management